Three golden rules

 - How would I record an hour split between two or more tiles?

-- Record the tile in which the most time was spent.
+- Record the tile you spent the most time in.

 - What if I hear a kea when I’m inside a vehicle or hut?